mkobi89/Translators/README.md

 - readingFixations.csv: contains fixations from eyetracking for all participants
 - textOutput.csv: contains keyboard data from copying and translation task
 - psychometrics.csv: psychometrics rawdata for participants in LDT

-Translators/data/translation_rating:
-- I know its a bit a mess, because we added more participants after initial attempt to rate all participants
-- in "data/translation_rating/results" ratings from all 3 raters can be found (R1-R3)
+- translation_rating_results: ratings from all 3 raters (R1-R3) for fluency and accuracy. .RData files are used to reestablish, which rating belonged to which participant after randomization

-Translators/data/alldata_translators.csv: contains all data from CLINT translator project used in the manuscript
+Translators/data/alldata_translators.csv: contains all data from CLINT translator project used in the manuscript, produced by "master.R"

-All_data/C*/
-- contains all data from CLINT translator project
-- *_EEG.mat: EEG data from E1, E2, E3, LDT, Instructions and EEG resting state (_RS_EEG.mat)
-- *_ET.mat: ET data from E1, E2, E3, LDT, Instructions and EEG resting state (_RS_EEG.mat)
-- Fullresults*.mat: important variables from CLINT task
-- Allvariables*.mat: all variables collected through Matlab / Psychtoolbox
-- .GAIN: channel gains measured before Experiment
-- .HIST: EEG history files with recording information and events
-- .IMP: channel impedances (a total of 5 times optimized and measured)
-- EEG raw file --> Netstation binary raw file

 figures: contains all figures used for manuscript

 Translators/Matlab:
 - Translators_EEG_01_taskwise_segmentation_for_automagic.m: prepare raw EEG data of CLINT translator project ("All_data/C*/C*_E*T*_(SE/EFL)_EEG.mat", and "All_data/C*/C*_E3_EEG.mat") and split them into separate files per task for automagic preprocessing
 - Translators_EEG_02_convert_to_BVA.m: merge preprocessed EEEG data and convert them to BVA
-- BHD_preparing.m: copy all Fullanswers*.mat in "All_Data" to "Translators/data/rawdata/matlab_rawdata", collect all behavioral data from CLINT translator project and write .csv files found in "data/rawdata"
+- BHD_preparing.m: copy all Fullanswers*.mat in "All_Data" to "Translators/data/rawdata/matlab_rawdata", collects all behavioral data from CLINT translator project and write .csv files found in "data/rawdata"
-- Translators_eyetracker_analysis.m: collects fixations from reading task eyetracker files ("All_data/C*/C*_E*T*_(SE/EFL)_ET.mat") and compare them to word boundaries of presented stimulus material (variable wordbounds_reading in "Translators/data/rawdata/matlab_rawdata/Fullresults_ELF_C*.mat")

 Translators/R: contains all RSkripts
 - master.R: controls all R files, gets and organises data, excludes unwanted participants, produces table summaries, and calculates statistics